seung-lab/e2198-gc-analysis/README.md

 ## Code for specific analyses, by directory name:

 ### arbor_asymmetry
 Code for quantifying the asymmetry of dendritic arbors.
-Earlier versions of the The same
+Earlier code in Matlab computing some of the same values `e2198_Ca_imaging`

 ### n764
 Convolutional network parameters.
 This is the network for segmenting somata for the soma size analyeses.